 All full-time students, primarily freshmen and sophomores, with fewer than four full-time semesters of college enrollment are required to reside in College housing, unless you live within 45 miles of the campus or are 21 years of age or older.

 The following information relates to all aspects of residential living.
-Questions should be directed to the Director of Residence Life, whose office is located on the first floor of Aldis Hall.
+Questions should be directed to the Director of Residence Life, whose office is located in the Dean of Students Suite, second floor of Birchwood, located directly above the campus store outside of the Everett Mansion.

 - Housing Information